smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 **TO DO**

+ ---> export key start alpha not num... check this

  ---> fix all errors and exit codes
 		which exit code for malloc failure? + error message? func(s) with template to handle all... keep it uniform, what we doing with exit codes?